Use of Hardware

 Virtual Studio Code (vscode):

-Virtual Studio Code is a popular program used for writing and testing different kinds of computer code.
+Virtual Studio Code is a popular program used for writing and testing different kinds of computer code and it has the ability to access and run files on kennicott.
 Properly, it can be referred to as an Integrated Development Environment (IDE).
 VS Code is free software, offered by Microsoft, that can be run on any operating system.
-Functionality within VS Code, for ssh, jupyter notebooks, etc. is added through “Extensions,” many of which come with a blue check mark to indicate that they are official Microsoft version.
+Functionality within VS Code, for ssh, jupyter notebooks, etc. is added through “Extensions,” many of which come with a blue check mark to indicate that they are official Microsoft versions.
 VS Code also offers native integration with git repositories, which make it convenient for working on collaborative projects.

 If you install VS Code on your local computer/laptop, and then add the “Remote - SSH” extension from Microsoft, you can log into kennicott and work directly on files on this remote server.